BenJamesmudd/random-replier/README.md

 - Install Praw(latest version) (after you have installed python, this can be done by running requirements.py
 - Create an app in the Reddit settings.
 To do that, follow these steps:
     - Go to https://www.reddit.com/prefs/apps
-    - scroll down until you see "Create another app"
+    - scroll down until you see "Create another app" or if you don't already have any apps, click "create an app"
     - name it whatever you would like.
     - You will see 3 selection options.
 "Web app," "Installed app," and "Script."
 For this, you will choose "Script."
     - description is optional.
 Just type jibberish text in this box.